MadhurNandgaye/GithubRepoRef/README.md

 ```

 ### **JSX Rendering**:
-Finally, you render the UI based on the component's state and user interactions.
+7.Finally, you render the UI based on the component's state and user interactions.
 This includes:
 - Search input.
 - Dropdowns for category selection and sorting type.
 - A button to toggle deep-copied data.